Pregnancy Due Date Calculator

 The baby's heartbeat can typically be detected for the first time via a transvaginal ultrasound.
 This is often one of the first and most exciting milestones for new parents.

-Week 12: End of First Trimester
+Week 14: Start of Second Trimester

 Weeks 18-22: Anatomy Scan & Gender Reveal